raquo/Airstream/README.md

 Flattening generally refers to reducing the number of nested container layers.
 In Airstream the precise type definition can be found in the `FlattenStrategy` trait.

-The `def flatten[...](implicit strategy: FlattenStrategy[...])` method is available on all observables by means of `MetaObservable` implicit value class.
-All you need is to provide it an instance of `FlattenStrategy` that works for your specific observable's type.
+Aside from the `def flatMap[...](implicit strategy: FlattenStrategy[...])` method on the `Observable` itself, a similar `flatten` method is available on all observables by means of `MetaObservable` implicit value class.
+All you need to use these methods is provide an instance of `FlattenStrategy` that works for your specific observable's type.
 While you can easily implement your own flattening strategy, we have a few predefined in Airstream:

 **`SwitchStreamStrategy`** flattens an `Observable[EventStream[A]]` into an `EventStream[A]`.
 The resulting stream will emit events from the latest stream emitted by the parent observable.
 So, as the parent observable emits a new stream, the resulting flattened stream _switches_ to imitating this last emitted stream.
 *  This strategy is the default for the parent observable type that it supports.
 So if you want to flatten an `Observable[EventStream[A]]` using this strategy, you don't need to pass it to `flatten` explicitly, it is provided implicitly.

+**`SwitchSignalStrategy`** flattens an `Signal[Signal[A]]` into a `Signal[A]`.
+Works similar to `SwitchStreamStrategy` but with Signal mechanics, tracking the last emitted value from the last signal emitted by the parent signal.
+Note:
+* This strategy is the default for flattening `Signal[Signal[A]]`.
+* When switching to a new signal, the flattened signal emits the current value of the new signal (unless it's the same as the flattened signal's previous current value, as usual).
+* The flattened signal follows standard signal expectations – it's lazy.
+If you stop observing it, its current value might get stale even if the signal that it's tracking has other observers.

 **`SwitchFutureStrategy`** flattens an `Observable[Future[A]]` into an `EventStream[A]`.
 We first create an event stream from each emitted future, then flatten the result using `SwitchStreamStrategy`.
 So this ends up behaving very similarly, producing a stream that emits the value from the last future emitted by the parent observable, discarding the values of all previously emitted futures.

-To summarize, the above strategies result in a stream that imitates the latest stream / future emitted by the parent observable.
-So as soon as the parent observable emits a new future / stream, it stops listening for values produced by previously emitted futures / streams.
+To summarize, the above strategies result in an observable that imitates the latest stream / signal / future emitted by the parent observable.
+So as soon as the parent observable emits a new future / signal / stream, it stops listening for values produced by previously emitted futures / signals / streams.

 **`ConcurrentFutureStrategy`** also flattens an `Observable[Future[A]]` into an `EventStream[A]`.
 Whenever a future emitted by the parent observable completes, this stream emits that value, regardless of any other futures emitted by the parent.